mendix/docs/content/developerportal/operate/trends-v4.md

 ### <a name="Trends-appsizeoffiles"></a>4.12 Application Size of Files (in bytes)

 {{% alert type="info" %}}
 This metric was added on DATE to the [Cloud Foundry Mendix Buildpack](https://github.com/mendix/cf-mendix-buildpack).
-The data will only be visible if you have deployed your Mendix app after that date, and it will only be visible from the moment of deployment.
+The data will only be visible once you deploy your Mendix app after that date.
+Before you redeploy, the graph will show **No Data Available**.
+After the deployment, data will only be shown on the graph from that date onward.
 {{% /alert %}}

 The **Application Size of Files** graph shows the size of files (in bytes) that are stored in file storage.